stared/old-blog-gridsome-pre-2024/content/blog/from-medium/2021-09-18-embodiment-for-nerds/index.md

 At the end of the workshop, I asked how I can build a relationship with my body.
 I got a few homework exercises:

 - Experiencing a lot of passionate sex.
-- Touching surfaces with my back (touching with palms make a fine division between “me” and “the world”).
+- Touching surfaces with my back (touching with palms makes a fine division between “me” and “the world”).
 - Getting massages often.

 I was slacking with the massage part for a long time.
 In other respects, I did my best to be a diligent student.